felixwittwer/casio_abi_math_2025/README.md

 <div id=compatibility>

 ## THANKS
-to Charlotte Bäcker for the original projekt and permission to reuse and furthe rdevelop it
+to **Charlotte Bäcker** for the original projekt and permission to reuse and further develop it

-to Felix Wittwer for giving the orginial ABI 2017 program a new life
+to **Felix Wittwer** for giving the orginial ABI 2017 program a new life

 ## Compatibility
 the programm is compatibale with Casio calculators of the fx-9860 GII and GIII Series